munificent/game-programming-patterns/book/data-locality.markdown

 ## Intent

-*Optimize processor cache utilization by arranging data in memory in the order that it is used.*
+*Speed up memory access by arranging data in memory to take advantage of CPU caching.*

 ## Motivation

-We've all been lied to.
-For years, we've been shown charts where CPU speed keeps going up and to the right.
-Moore's Law isn't just some historical observation, it's some kind of moral imperative.
-We software folks shouldn't have to lift a finger to see our programs magically speed up every year.
+We've been lied to.
+They keep showing us charts where CPU speed keeps goes up and up every year as if Moore's Law isn't just a historical observation but some kind of divine right.
+Without lifting a finger, we software folks watch our programs magically speed up just by virtue of new hardware.

-CPUs have been getting faster (though even that's plateauing now), but the hardware heads failed to mention a little something.
-Sure, we can process data faster than ever.
-But we can't *get* that data faster.
+Chips *have* been getting faster (though even that's plateauing now), but the hardware heads failed to mention something.
+Sure, we can *process* data faster than ever, but we can't *get* that data faster.

 **TODO: graph of processor and memory speeds**

-### A data warehouse

-Before your super fast CPU can blow through a ream of calculations, it actually needs to get the data its working on out of main memory and into registers.
+For your super-fast CPU to blow through a ream of calculations, it actually has to get the data out of main memory and into registers.
 It turns out that RAM hasn't been keeping up with increasing CPU speeds.
 Not even close.

-With today's typical hardware, it can take *hundreds* of cycles to fetch a byte of data from <span name="ram">RAM</span>.
-If each instruction needs some data, and it takes hundreds of cycles just to get a byte of data for that instruction, how is that our CPUs aren't just sitting idle 99% of the time waiting for data?
+With today's hardware, it can take *hundreds* of cycles to fetch a byte of data from <span name="ram">RAM</span>.
+If most instructions need data, and it takes hundreds of cycles to get it, how is that our CPUs aren't sitting idle 99% of the time waiting for data?

 Actually, they *are* stuck waiting on memory an astonishingly large fraction of time these days, but it's not as bad as it could be.
-To explain how, we're going to take a trip to the Land of Overly Long Analogies...
+To explain why, let's take a trip to the Land of Overly Long Analogies...

 <aside name="ram">